lukas-luekte-ds/thesis_lf_cnn/README.md

-# Load forecasting with complex valued neural networks
+# Load forecasting with neural networks with complex valued weights
+(I forgot that cnn also means convolutional neural network and should rename the repo :D)